 Red Door Woodfired Grill: Opened in 2016, at 6324 Brookside Plaza, this is one of three locations in the KC area of this casual bar and restaurant or as they say “an upscale neighborhood joint.”
 I really enjoyed my salmon entrée and a great old fashioned.
 They offer some great Happy Hour, drink and food specials.

 One of my latest finds from my last trip was the Brookside Barrio.
 This is a casual Mexican restaurant with a large outdoor patio.
 They are known for their Mexican “street” tacos and cocktails.
-I enjoyed my lunch of fish tacos outside.
+I enjoyed my lunch of fish tacos outside and went back again for the same dish.
 6227 Brookside Plaza